mit-racecar/racecar_docker/README.md

     sudo docker run -ti --net=host racecar

-See the "Additional Docker Options" section for more useful flags.
+See the [Additional Docker Options](https://github.com/mit-racecar/racecar_docker#additional-docker-options) section for more useful flags.

 ## Using the Image

 When you run the command above, you will be presented with a new bash shell in the folder `racecar_ws`.
-This shell has ROS installed, for example try running `roscore`.
+This shell has ROS installed (e.g. try running `roscore`).
 It also has the programs `screen` and `tmux` installed.
-Each of these programs allow you to run many shells from within the same window.
+These programs allow you to run many shells from within the same window.

 In addition to the terminal interface, you can interact with the image visually through either your browser or through VNC.
 This allows you to use programs like `rviz`.